Adding and Removing Packages

 </image>

-Packages can be marked as ignored during the installation by adding a ignore child element with the mandatory name attribute set to the package’s name.
-Optionally one can also specify the architecture via the arch similarly to The package element.
+Packages can be marked as ignored during the installation by adding a ignore child element with the mandatory name attribute set to the name of the package.
+Optionally, you can specify the architecture via arch, similarly to The package element.

 Warning

 Adding ignore elements as children of a <packages type="delete"> or a <packages type="uninstall"> element has no effect!
-The packages will still get deleted.
+The packages will still be deleted.